Wakayama Prefecture

 A statue of Tama

-Once she became stationmaster, people from all over the world came to see her.
-The station started to make Tama the Cat merchandise, which tourists happily bought up.
-Because of her contributions to the company, Tama got promoted, and became a chief executives of the company.
+After she became the stationmaster, people from all over the world came to visit her.
+The station began to produce Tama the Cat merchandise, which tourists eagerly purchased.
+Due to her contributions to the company, Tama was promoted and became one of the company’s chief executives.

 Tama’s Successors, Nitama and Yontama

 The Wakayama Electric Railway departs from JR Wakayama Station.
-Once you enter the JR ticket gate and then proceed to another gate for Wakayama Electric Railway platform.
-The train is well guided, so you will not get lost.
+After entering the JR ticket gate, proceed to the adjacent gate for the Wakayama Electric Railway platform.
+The train station is well-marked, so you shouldn’t have any trouble finding your way.

-Make sure to buy a one day ticket.
-Just going round-trip between Wakayama and Kishi is 820 yen and a one-day ticket is just 800 yen.
+Make sure to purchase a one-day ticket, as it offers better value.
+A round-trip ticket between Wakayama and Kishi costs 820 yen, while a one-day ticket is only 800 yen.

-Also, before you go, check the Wakayama Railway’s website to make sure that Nitama and Yontama are on duty that day.
+Before you go, check the Wakayama Railway’s website to confirm that Nitama and Yontama are scheduled to be on duty that day.

 Wakayama Railway One Day Pass